csgf/dchrp-ecsg-mobile/docs/index.rst

 To use the DCH-RP eCSG Mobile you need federated credentials issued by an Identity Provider.
 If the organisation you belong to has an Identity Provider, proceed with the download; otherwise, you can first get federated credentials registering to the `"open" Identity Provider <https://idpopen.garr.it/register>`_, which belongs to the GrIDP federation.

-Once the application is installed on you mobile device, you can access the services using your federated credentials selecting the organization you belong and the Identity Provider (see Figure 1).
+Once the application is installed on you mobile device, you can access the services using your federated credentials selecting the organization you belong and the Identity Provider (see `Figure 1`_).

+.. _Figure 1:

 .. figure:: images/IdP-list.jpeg
    :align: center